DRIP-AI-RESEARCH-JUNIOR/Life_Science/README.md

 ## :rocket: Get started
 1 - Install python latest version from the link provided in the prerequisite in your system.

-2 - Double click the ExeGenerator.bat file.
+2 - Double click the GUI runner.bat file.

-3 - The generated exe file shall be located in EXE_File folder.
+3 - The bat file shall be execute the process.py file.